Coronavirus data is funneled away from CDC, sparking worries

 “We know the administration has been trying to silence the CDC,” he said.
 “Now it looks like the administration might be trying to blind the CDC as well.”

-But Redfield, the CDC director, said the agency will retain access to all the data.
+Redfield, the CDC director, said the agency will retain access to all the data.
 He also said the change will enable it to focus on collecting other data, like information from nursing homes.

 Still, his predecessor, Dr. Tom Frieden, expressed dismay at what was happening to a data system that “represents 20 years of work and progress.”